knowler/knowler.dev/remix/app/routes/garden/the-importance-of-learning-a-version-control-system.md

 ---
+meta:
   title: The importance of learning a version control system
-description: ''

 ---

-# {{title}}
+# {attributes.meta.title}

 Learning how a filesystem works is arguable the most important thing to learn for using an operating system.
 I’m sure there are other concepts which we take for granted (e.g. I/O), but I think learning how the filesystem works is relevant for any computer user.
 In fact, I would go as far as saying that it sets apart those who know how to use a computer and those who do not.
 I’m sure that features like search are attempting to reduce the importance of this and to improve ease of access.